angela-d/nautilus-right-click-new-file/README.md

 #### (optional) Customize your Context Menu ####
 In Nautilus, navigate to the Home directory and then Templates.

-Here, you can place your dummy files (templates) in folders for easy sorting, or add new ones.
+In the **Templates** directory, you can place your dummy files (templates) in folders for easy sorting, or add new ones.

 If your changes are not instantaneous, restart Nautilus:
 ```bash